rmeyerth/lard-site/docs/toolkit/tokens/instances.md

     //...
 }
 ```
-The pattern of the FieldToken places all captured values into a single token group that is repeatable.
-These values are separated by an
+The FieldToken places all captured values into a single token group that is repeatable.
+These values are separated by an optional
-optional ``.`` character.
+``.`` character.
 The next token we'll need is the InvocationToken which will be reponsible for invoking methods:
 ```java
 public class InvocationToken extends Token<Void> {
     //...